CircleCI-Public/slack-orb/README.md

 5. Done!
 A webhook URL will be created.

 ### How To Get Your Group ID
 1. Navigate to https://api.slack.com/methods/usergroups.list/test
 2. Select the correct application under "token"
 3. Press "Test Method"
 4. Find your group below and copy the value for "ID"

 ### What to do with Slack Webhook
 You can implement the Webhook in one of two ways, as an environment variable, or as a parameter.

 1. In the settings page for your project on CircleCI, click `Environment Variables`.
 From that page you can click the `Add Variable` button.
 Finally, enter your webhook as the value, and `SLACK_WEBHOOK` as the name.
 2. You can enter the Webhook for the individual status or alert by entering is at the `webhook` parameter, as shown above.

+## Contributing
+We welcome [issues](https://github.com/CircleCI-Public/slack-orb/issues) to and [pull requests](https://github.com/CircleCI-Public/slack-orb/pulls) against this repository!
+For further questions/comments about this or other orbs, visit [CircleCI's Orbs discussion forum](https://discuss.circleci.com/c/orbs).